8 signs you learned bad relationship habits from your parents

 There’s no research that says divorce messes kids up for life, but there is research that shows kids of unfaithful parents really mess with their children’s emotional health.
 The side effects of an affair on a kid are, according to a report in the Daily Mail, “low self-esteem, a sense of being abandoned, poor performance at school, anti-social behavior and the heartbreak of simply missing the absent parent.”
 All of these can lead to bad relationship habits, one of which is not communicating what you want in a relationship and then cheating on someone, or just never allowing yourself to get attached enough to someone so that you care about staying faithful.

 8You get into abusive relationships.

 If an affair sticks with a child, domestic violence definitely does.
-Growing up in a household where physical and emotional abuse will definitely leave you with some form of PTSD, one of which is that you fall into the same pattern of abuse in your own relationships.
-Or wonder if an actually healthy relationship is *real* and be totally unable to let yourself be loved in healthy, non-explosive way.
-It’s not your fault — being around physical and emotional violence is traumatizing and sticks with you for the rest of your life.
+Growing up in a household with physical and emotional abuse will definitely leave you with some form of PTSD, one consequence of which is that you fall into the same pattern of abuse in your own relationships.
+You might also wonder if an actually healthy relationship is *real* and be totally unable to let yourself be loved in healthy, non-explosive way.
+It’s not your fault—being around physical and emotional violence is traumatizing and sticks with you for the rest of your life.

 Abuse isn’t just about someone hitting you, either.
-Creating a tense environment at home because of a substance abuse problem, throwing things, yelling, is all a form of abuse.
-So is emotional abuse, like someone putting you down, embarrassing you, or snooping in your text messages and emails and forcing you to check in with them all the time.
+Creating a tense environment at home because of a substance abuse problem, throwing things, and yelling are all forms of abuse.
+So is emotional abuse, like someone putting you down, embarrassing you, or snooping on your text messages and emails and forcing you to check in with them all the time.
 You should definitely talk to a professional to help you break the cycle of bad habits.